 must not be used for expenses such as vehicle repairs, car insurance, registration or consumables.

-WD Letter 06-10, issued February 6, 2010, and entitled “Trade Adjustment Assistance: Statewide Commuting Area and Reasonable Cost of Training Standard” provides specific TAA transportation guidance.

-Specific TAA guidance on the reasonable cost standard and transportation can be found in the .
+Specific TAA guidance on the reasonable cost standard and transportation can be found in the Trade Adjustment Assistance Guide.

 NLF: As set forth in WIOA §809.20(f), Boards must establish a policy that states whether the Board will reimburse child care providers that offer transportation.